martinseanhunt/react-linkify/README.md

 # [react-linkify-nofuzzy](https://github.com/martinseanhunt/react-linkify)
 React component to parse links (urls, emails, etc.) in text into clickable links.
-This is react-linkify with one small change
+This is react-linkify with one small change, it ignores links that don't start with http(s).

 ## Credit